Energy Optimization of Wind Turbines via a Neural Control Policy Based on Reinforcement Learning Markov Chain Monte Carlo Algorithm: Abstract

 \section{Abstract}

-The primary focus of this paper is centered on the numerical analysis and optimal control of vertical axis wind turbines (VAWT) using Bayesian reinforcement learning (RL).
-We specifically tackle small-scale wind turbines with permanent magnet synchronous generator, which are well-suited to local and compact production of electrical energy in small scale such as urban and rural infrastructure installations.
-Through this work, we formulate and implement an RL strategy using Markov chain Monte Carlo (MCMC) algorithm to optimize the long-term energy output of the wind turbine.
-Our MCMC-based RL algorithm is a model-free and gradient-free algorithm, where the designer does not have to know the precise dynamics of the plant and their uncertainties.
-The method specifically overcomes the shortcomings typically associated with conventional solutions including but not limited to component aging, modeling errors and inaccuracies in the estimation of wind speed patterns.
-It has been observed to be especially successful in capturing power from wind transients; it modulates the generator load and hence rotor torque load so that the rotor tip speed reaches the optimum value for the anticipated wind speed.
+This study focuses on the numerical analysis and optimal control of vertical-axis wind turbines (VAWT) using Bayesian reinforcement learning (RL).
+We specifically address small-scale wind turbines, which are well-suited to local and compact production of electrical energy on a small scale, such as urban and rural infrastructure installations.
+Existing literature concentrates on large scale wind turbines which run in unobstructed, mostly constant wind profiles.
+However urban installations generally must cope with rapidly changing wind patterns.
+To bridge this gap, we formulate and implement an RL strategy using the Markov chain Monte Carlo (MCMC) algorithm to optimize the long-term energy output of a wind turbine.
+Our MCMC-based RL algorithm is a model-free and gradient-free algorithm, in which the designer does not have to know the precise dynamics of the plant and its uncertainties.
+Our method addresses the uncertainties by using a multiplicative reward structure, in contrast with additive reward used in conventional RL approaches.
+We have shown numerically that the method specifically overcomes the shortcomings typically associated with conventional solutions, including, but not limited to, component aging, modeling errors, and inaccuracies in the estimation of wind speed patterns.
+Our results show that the proposed method is especially successful in capturing power from wind transients; by modulating the generator load and hence the rotor torque load, so that the rotor tip speed quickly reaches the optimum value for the anticipated wind speed.
 This ratio of rotor tip speed to wind speed is known to be critical in wind power applications.
-The wind to load energy efficiency of the proposed method is shown to be superior to the classical maximum power point tracking method.
+The wind to load energy efficiency of the proposed method was shown to be superior to two other methods; the classical maximum power point tracking method and a generator controlled by deep deterministic policy gradient (DDPG) method.